AddyAde10/0HM310_Automotive-Societal-Factors_Group_12/README.md

 `Points of interest` is a list of `Transform` references.
 `CarSpawners` list references game objects containing component inheriting from `CarSpawnerBase`.
 It defines, with overridden `IEnumerator SpawnCoroutine()`  method, spawn sequence (see `BaseSyncedCarSpawner` for reference implementation).
 Car prefabs spawned by the coroutine with `AICar Spawn(CarSpawnParams parameters, bool yielding)` method must be one of the referenced prefabs in `AvatarPrefabDriver` list on `NetworkManager` component.

+(WHEN STARING THE SCENE, THIS IS USED TO SPAWN CARS, PEDS WHEN THE SCENE STARTS)

 `Base.prefab` from `ExperimentDefinitions` folder is an example experiment definition showcasing most of simulator features.

+(YOU CAN DEFINE SPAWNING LOCATION FROM HERE - IN SPAWN POINT)

 ![](ReadmeFiles/experiment_definition.png)

-### Configuration of agents
+### Configuration of agents (V IMP)
 ![](ReadmeFiles/roles.png)

-`Roles` field is a list of `ExperimentRoleDefinition` structures defining experiment roles with the following base data fields:
+`Roles` field is a list of `ExperimentRoleDefinition` structures defining experiment roles with the following base data fields: (VV IMP)
  - `Name`: short name/description of the role
  - `SpawnPoint.Point`: defines where player avatar will be spawned
  - `SpawnPoint.Type`: a type of player avatar.
 It may be: